 This faculty member, appointed by the Department Chair, establishes and monitors departmental graduate program policies together with the Program Chairs and the Associate Chair of the Department.
 This person can provide confidential, impartial advice from a department-wide perspective.
-They also oversee any student appeal or petition to the Graduate Education Committee (see Student Appeals & Petitions).
+They also oversee any student appeal or petition to the Graduate Education Committee (see Adjudication of student appeals and petitions).